Concert halls, dining rooms open doors; Coke sales rebound

 Coca-Cola Co. is getting its fizz back.

-That was ahead of Wall Street’s forecast.
-Analysts polled by FactSet expected revenue of $9.8 billion for the quarter.
+The recovery remains bumpy, Chairman and CEO James Quincey said Wednesday, but even when restrictions are tightened due to the pandemic, customers are growing more resilient.

+“We do see the world emerging from the crisis a bit like an earthquake,” Quincey said in a conference call with investors.
+“You get more aftershocks, but the consequent aftershocks tend to be smaller than the early ones.”

-The Atlanta company also raised its revenue and earnings guidance for the full year Wednesday.
-Coke said it now expects organic revenue growth of 13% to 14%, up from 12% to 14% previously.
+The Atlanta company raised its revenue and earnings guidance for the full year Wednesday.
+Coke said it now expects organic revenue growth at the higher end of its previous forecast of of 12% to 14% previously.
 It expects adjusted earnings per share to rise 15% to 17%, up from 13% to 15%.

-Shares of The Coca-Cola Co. rose almost 3% before the opening bell.

 Venues like restaurants and theaters typically account for half the company’s sales, and there was a pronounced recovery in the July-September period.
 The company’s Costa coffee shops reopened in the United Kingdom, for example, helping Coke’s coffee sales rise 19% compared to the year-ago period.

+The volume of drinks purchased outside of the home have yet to return to pre-pandemic levels, Quincey said, and the timeline for a full recovery is unknown.
+Customers who used to buy a soda in their office vending machine may now be working at home, for example.

+“The snapback has happened and now it's going to be a little more of the smoothing of the curve to recover the rest of away-from-home,” he said.
+“Because in part people's habits have changed.
+It's an evolving landscape."

-But sales of products consumed at home are still going strong.
+And sales of products consumed at home does remain strong.
 Sales of nutrition drinks, juices and dairy __ including Fairlife milk and Minute Maid orange juice __ jumped 12%.
 Sales of sparkling soft drinks were up 6%.

+Coke Chief Financial Officer John Murphy said the company has largely avoided inflationary pressures on commodities like juice and aluminum this year because of long-term contracts that were in place.
+That could change next year if prices are still elevated.

+Higher labor, transportation and marketing costs did weigh on performance.
+Quincey said Coke raised prices on various drinks in the U.S. in August to account for those increases.
+So far those actions haven't dampened demand.

 Net income jumped 42% to $2.5 billion.
 Adjusted for one-time items, the company earned 65 cents per share.
 That was higher than the 58 cents analysts forecast.